How high-growth rehab therapy practices reduce burnout

 8. They listen early before burnout turns into turnover

-They use regular check-ins, feedback loops, and operational data to identify burnout risk early.
-When concerns surface, leaders have the tools and flexibility to respond.
+High-growth practices use regular check-ins and structured feedback loops to identify burnout risk before it becomes a retention crisis.
+When concerns surface, leaders have the flexibility to respond promptly.

 The connection between burnout and growth